Pittsburgh Zoo & Aquarium: Aquarium

-Built in 1967 (then called AquaZoo) and renovated in 2000, the PPG Aquarium is a 45,000 square foot, two-story aquarium that presents several aquatic habitats.
+Built in 1967 (then called AquaZoo) and renovated in 2000, the Aquarium is a 45,000 square foot, two-story aquarium that presents several aquatic habitats.
 The aquarium's theme is the "Diversity of Water", and contains several exhibits that portray different marine ecosystems, including a tropical rainforest gallery; a Pennsylvania exhibit, which features fish and aquatic wildlife of the Allegheny River; a penguin exhibit, which is inhabited by kings, macaronis, and gentoos; a coral reef; and an open ocean exhibit.

 The aquarium was one of the few facilities in the U.S. to hold Amazon river dolphins in captivity.
 When the AquaZoo opened in October 1967, it included a baby river dolphin named Pinky.
 However, Pinky died twelve days after its opening from an eye infection.
 In 1970, seven river dolphins arrived, but only one of the river dolphins, a male named Chuckles, survived.
 Chuckles became the longest-living captive river dolphin, and by the 1980s, became the only river dolphin kept in captivity at North America.
 He performed tricks, interacted with visitors, and his trainers would swim with him occasionally.
 When the aquarium was renovated in 2000, Chuckles was transferred to a customized pool five times the size of his previous home.
 He died at the elderly age of 34 years old on February 20, 2002.
 A portrait commemorating him can be found at the Aquarium.

 In 2002, PPG Industries announced its intention to sponsor the zoo and purchase the naming rights for 20 years, naming the facility the "Pittsburgh Zoo and PPG Aquarium".
 Upon expiration of the naming rights in 2022, the zoo reverted its name to "Pittsburgh Zoo and Aquarium".